Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$

-Does the infrared bifundamental fixed point in $d=3-\epsilon$ extend to $d=2$?
-Using the results from studying the theory at small $\alpha$, we show that the infrared fixed point merges with the ultraviolet fixed point and becomes complex at $\epsilon_C=\frac{9}{2\pi^2}\alpha + O(\alpha^2)$.
-For small $\alpha$, we can therefore conclude that the fixed point does not extend to $d=2$.
-But, unlike the $\phi^4$ theory, the range of $\epsilon$ for which the fixed point is real increases with $\alpha$.
-It is therefore conceivable, but not-at-all certain, that the fixed point could extend to $d=2$ for $\alpha=1$.
+Does the infrared bifundamental fixed-point in $d=3-\epsilon$ extend to $d=2$?
+Using the results from studying the theory at small $\alpha$, we show that the infrared fixed-point merges with the ultraviolet fixed-point and becomes complex at $\epsilon_C=\frac{9}{2\pi^2}\alpha + O(\alpha^2)$.
+For small $\alpha$, we can therefore conclude that the fixed-point does not extend to $d=2$.
+But, unlike the $\phi^4$ theory, the range of $\epsilon$ for which the fixed-point is real increases with $\alpha$.
+It is therefore conceivable, but not-at-all certain, that the fixed-point could extend to $d=2$ for $\alpha=1$.
 It may be possible to calculate the order $\alpha^2$ term in $\epsilon_C$ with higher loop calculations, which could perhaps shed more light on this question.
 Of course, a merger is only possible if the ultraviolet fixed-point exists in $d=3$.
 Therefore we expect that, at any value of $\alpha$, either the UV fixed-point exists in $d=3$, or the IR fixed-point survives until $d=2$.
 Of course, our computations are perturbative in nature, and it remains to be seen whether either of these fixed-points are strongly interacting at $\alpha=1$.

-We then study the theory in the more familiar vector model large $N$ limit, in which $N$ is large while $M$ is held finite.
-Again, as in \cite{Pisarki1982}, the large $N$ beta function is exactly computable to first non-trivial order in $1/N$, and we are able to use it to determine large $N$ interacting fixed points in $d=3$ for any finite value of $M$.
+We then study the theory in the more familiar vector model large-$N$ limit, in which $N$ is large while $M$ is held finite.
+Again, as in \cite{Pisarski1982}, the large-$N$ beta function is exactly computable to first nontrivial order in $1/N$, and we are able to use it to determine large-$N$ interacting fixed-points in $d=3$ for any finite value of $M$.